cardwing/Codes-for-Lane-Detection/ERFNet-CULane-PyTorch/README.md

     ```Shell
     cd $ERFNet_ROOT/trained
     ```
-   Download the trained model (coming soon) here.
+   The trained model has already been there.

 2. Run test script
     ```Shell